crotophaga (from kroto, tick, and phagos, eating) sulcirostris (from sulcus, furrow, and rostris, billed)

 We went shopping on the way home from church.
-I was waiting patiently by the registers at King Soopers while she checked out.
+I was waiting patiently by the registers at King Soopers while my wife checked out.
 I looked at Facebook and saw a post from the Colorado Field Ornithologists that someone had found a Groove-billed Ani along Sand Creek on the north side of Denver.
-I informed Sally that I was taking off as soon as I dropped her and the groceries at home.
+I informed my wife that I was taking off as soon as I dropped her and the groceries at home.

 Groove-billed Anis are considered “local and uncommon” in south Texas during the summer.
 They do wander occasionally—as far as I can tell, this is the fifth one ever seen in Colorado.
 Anis are related to cuckoos, with long floppy tails and huge parrot-like bills.

 I had a walk of about 200 yards from where I parked to where a large group of birders were lined up looking down into a brushy creek channel.
 None of them, I noticed immediately, were looking through their binoculars, cameras, or scopes.
 I spotted Chris, a birder I’ve bumped into a few times before, and asked him what was happening.
 He said the ani was down in the bushes along the creek and hadn’t been seen for about 35 minutes.
 He also said he expected the bird to show up again soon because it was far too early for it to have settled down for the day.

 You can see a few birders on the left side of the photo.
 To their right, there’s a larger, darker-leafed tree.
 Just to the right of that is the patch of bushes where I saw the ani.

 I joined the line and kept my eyes on the brush where the bird was last seen and on the clouds building to the west.
 It was a pleasant afternoon, compared to the hot summer we’ve had.
 It was around 80° with a light breeze and more humidity than is the norm for Colorado.